nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 *Processors\BatchImageProcessor.cs*: this class is responsible for processing the image.
 In a nutshell, it converts an image to grayscale and determines if its color intensity is dark or light.
 You can add your own processor logic by adding a new class and implementing the method:

 ```
-IEnumerable<Inference> ProcessImage(List<Image> images)
+IEnumerable<Inference> ProcessImages(List<Image> images)
 ```
-Once you've added the new class, you'll have to update the MediaGraphExtensionService so it instantiates your class and invokes the **ProcessImage** method on it to run your processing logic.
+Once you've added the new class, you'll have to update the MediaGraphExtensionService so it instantiates your class and invokes the **ProcessImages** method on it to run your processing logic.

 ### Building, publishing and running the Docker container